DCS-Web-Editor/dcs-web-editor-docs/docs/editor/3deditor.md

 ## Troubleshooting

+### Bad Connection
+If you are using Brave browser, having Shields enabled will break this process.
+Disable it.
+We recommend Chromium / Chrome and disable browser extensions if you have issues / lag.

 ### DCS Startup error
 If you see this error when starting DCS, it means your MissionScripting.lua is incorrect.
 You may have placed it in the wrong folder or forgot to restart DCS after overwriting the file.
 Make sure you follow [the installation.](#manual-method)

+:warning: DCS Updates will overwrite the MissionScripting.lua, so you need to reinstall the file after every DCS update.

 ![3deditor-panel](./images/dcs-error.png)